aws-amplify/docs/android/how-to-android-lex.md

 integration with AWS Lambda to allow insertion of custom business logic into your Amazon Lex processing flow, including all of the extension to other services that Lambda makes possible.

-For information on Amazon Lex concepts and service configuration, see [How it Works] (http://docs.aws.amazon.com/lex/latest/dg/how-it-works.html) in the *Lex Developer Guide*.
+For information on Amazon Lex concepts and service configuration, see [How it Works](http://docs.aws.amazon.com/lex/latest/dg/how-it-works.html) in the *Lex Developer Guide*.

-For information about  Region availability, see [AWS Service Region Availability] (http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+For information about  Region availability, see [AWS Service Region Availability](http://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 To get started using the Amazon Lex mobile client, integrate the SDK for Android into your app, set the appropriate permissions, and import the necessary libraries.